prbasha/MazeRobotSimulator/README.md

 A simulation for a maze solving robot.

-A random maze is generated using the Randomised Prim's algorithm. https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm
+A random maze is generated using the Randomized Prim's algorithm. https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm

 A robot navigates the maze using Trémaux's algorithm.